 Android SDK

-The SDK provides a set of screens for capturing identity documents, face photos, and profile data, and for performing the liveness check.
+The SDK provides a set of screens for capturing identity documents, face photos, profile data, and for performing the liveness check.
+It can also read the NFC chip embedded in biometric documents (e.g. passports and electronic ID cards).
+After capturing the data the SDK uploads it to the server.

 The SDK does not provide methods for obtaining verification results.
-You can either use the API to pull the results or rely on webhooks from the GetID backoffice.
+Use API on your backend to get ones.

 Getting started